Grand Erg Oriental: Routes, cities, oil industry

 The Grand Erg Oriental is accessible overland by an Algerian road, which goes south from Constantine.
 It passes through the Aurès mountains, then salt lakes by the city of Biskra.
 Next the road skirts the western edge of the erg.
-After about 500 km. in all, it reaches the ancient oasis of Ourgla [Wargla].
+After about 500 km. in all, it reaches the ancient oasis of Ouargla [Wargla].
 Since late antiquity Wargla was a stop for the Saharan trade, being situated along a caravan route of several thousand kilometers, stretching from the Mediterranean to the Sahel.
 In the process such caravans crossed the great desert (Ar: aṣ-ṣaḥrā´ al-kubra).
 Wargla was the capital of late medieval M'zab, an Ibadi political entity descended from the earlier Rustamid polity.
 Wargla is today a mid-sized modern city (pop: 129,000) and provincial capital, with a focus on the oil industry.

 The above north-south Algerian road from Constantine passes through other oases.
-North of Wargla [Ourgla] lies Touggourt [Tuggurt, Taghit] (pop: 153,000), where date palms are grown commercially.
+North of Wargla [Ouargla] lies Touggourt [Tuggurt, Taghit] (pop: 153,000), where date palms are grown commercially.
 Touggourt was formerly a medieval Sultanate and a northern oasis on a Trans-Saharan trade route.

 South of Wargla on this road, lies Hassi Messaoud ["blessed well"], which is located within the Grand Erg.
 Until recently Hassi Messaoud was a small Saharan village, but has grown substantially on account of the local discovery of oil in 1956.
 An oil refinery has since been built, and the city (current population estimated at 60,000) is now served by an international airport.

 A desert road going east from Hassi Messaoud continues through the Grand Erg, passing by a well named Bordj Sif Fatima ["Fatima's River Tower" perhaps], on its way to the small but ancient settlement of Ghadames at the Libyan frontier.
 Another and better road from Hassi Messaoud goes south, also crossing the grand erg where it passes a well called Hassi Tartrat, before reaching the erg's far side.
 Further south lies the Ahaggar mountains.

 The cities of Wargla and Touggourt lie outside the western limits of the erg.
 Nearby, within the accepted boundaries of the Grand Erg Oriental, the landscape is described as being "practically free from [sand] dunes" evidently due to strong, persistent winds.

 Petroleum and other hydrocarbons have been extracted in Algeria, from areas in and surrounding the Grand Erg Oriental.
 In addition to oil in Wargla and Hassi Messaoud (see above), other Algerian hydrocarbon sites include In Salah, a city (pop: 44,000) to the erg's southwest, yielding natural gas, and also El Adeb Larache, Edjelé, Tingentourine, and Zarzaïtine (south of the erg, close to Libya).
 One of Algeria's largest field of natural gas is near Ghardaïa, west of Touggourt.
 Gas pipelines have been constructed north to the Mediterranean port of Bourgie, and later northeast through Tunisia.